Citrus unshiu: Spread to the United States

-Jesuits brought the fruit from Asia to North America in the 18th century, starting groves in the Jesuit Plantation upriver from New Orleans, Louisiana (then a part of New Spain).
-The municipal street "Orange" in New Orleans, was originally named "Rue Des Orangers" and the site of the Jesuit grove.
-The groves were later re-cultivated farther south in Plaquemines Parish to provide greater protection from harmful frosts, and have continued to the present day.
-The Becnel family are the largest growers of Louisiana citrus.
+Jesuits brought the fruit from Asia to North America in the 18th century, establishing groves at the Jesuit Plantation upriver from New Orleans, Louisiana (then part of New Spain).
+The municipal street "Orange" in New Orleans was originally named "Rue Des Orangers" after this site.
+These groves were later relocated further south to Plaquemines Parish, Louisiana, to provide better protection from frost; the Becnel family remains the largest citrus growers in the region today.

-The fruit became much more common in the United States starting in the late 19th century.
-In 1878 during the Meiji period, Owari mikans were brought to the United States from the Satsuma Province in Kyūshū, Japan, by Anna Van Valkenburgh, the spouse of the US Minister to Japan, General Van Valkenburgh, who renamed them satsumas.
-Between 1908 and 1911 about a million Owari mikan trees were imported throughout the lower Gulf Coast states.
+The fruit became significantly more common in the United States during the late 19th century.
+In 1878, Owari mikans were brought from the Satsuma region of Japan to the United States by Anna Van Valkenburgh, the wife of General Robert B. Van Valkenburgh, the US Minister to Japan.
+She renamed the fruit "satsumas" after their region of origin.
+Between 1908 and 1911, approximately one million Owari mikan trees were imported and planted across the lower Gulf Coast states.
 Owari is still commonly grown in Florida.
-The towns of Satsuma, Alabama, Satsuma, Florida, Satsuma, Texas, and Satsuma, Louisiana were named after this fruit.
-By 1920 Jackson County in the Florida Panhandle had billed itself as the "Satsuma Capital of the World".
-However, the commercial industry was damaged by a -13.3 C cold snap in 1911, a hurricane in 1915, and a very cold period in the late 1930s.
+Several towns, including Satsuma, Alabama, Satsuma, Florida, Satsuma, Texas, and Satsuma, Louisiana, were named after the fruit.
+By 1920, Jackson County, Florida, had declared itself the "Satsuma Capital of the World".
+However, the commercial industry suffered major setbacks due to a -13.3 C cold snap in 1911, a hurricane in 1915, and severe freezes in the late 1930s.